Allaa-boutaleb/Allaa-boutaleb/README.md

 ### Hi there 👋

-My name's Allaa Boutaleb.
-I'm a final year Master's student in data science and AI at Sorbonne University : Sciences and Engineering.
-Currently, I'm doing my end-of-studies internship as an AI/NLP Engineer at Rte France.
+I'm currently preparing a PhD within the databases team at LIP6 - Sorbonne University.
+Previously, I've worked as an AI/NLP Engineer at Rte France.

 <!--